yuukiii/examples/ccloud/README.md

 No topics found !
 ```

-Since this is a new tenant there are no topics configured.
+Since this is a new cluster there are no topics configured.
 Let's change that now.

-To create a topic in your tenant use the topic command.
+To create a topic, use the `topic` command.
 To start, let's get some help.

 ```shell
 $ ccloud help topic create